Difference Between Serious and Great Bodily Injury in a Criminal Case

 Great Bodily Injury Adds Three Years to a Sentence

-How they came up with a great bodily injury and serious bodily injury has to do with victims of crime being taken care of and punishing those individuals who hurt other people.
+How they came up with great bodily injury and serious bodily injury has to do with victims of crime being taken care of and punishing those individuals who hurt other people.
 So, that's where the great bodily injury allegation came in.
 The problem with this great bodily injury allegation is that it tacks three years on the back of a sentence, which is bad enough to make any crime a strike in California.

-So, that's why knowing what great bodily injury is and what serious bodily injury is significant, and unfortunately, it's very nebulous.
+So, that's why knowing what great bodily injury is and what serious bodily injury is is significant, and unfortunately, it's very nebulous.
 In other words, the distinction between the two is a very fine line.

 Superb Bodily Injury Case Example